 books, the best-selling children's series of all time.
 Known for its school book fairs, Scholastic also publishes magazines, textbooks, and software for students and teachers, and produces children's TV shows.

-The company generates more than 20% of sales outside of the US.
+The company generates about 25% of sales outside of the US.
 Scholastic has long-established operations in Australia, Canada, New Zealand, and the UK, with newer holdings in China, India, and Ireland.
 Going forward, Scholastic expects to see strong growth in Asia and improved results in the UK.

+Scholastic expects growth to be driven by new technology.
 Television has been a particular area of focus for Scholastic.
-Its Media, Licensing and Advertising division has built a library of more than 500 half-hour television productions.
-Titles include Maya & Miguel and The Magic School Bus.
-In addition, Scholastic has a partnership with NBC and Telemundo (along with other content and broadcasting companies) to produce and distribute television for children through a venture called Qubo.
+The company has a partnership with NBC and Telemundo (along with other content and broadcasting companies) to produce and distribute television for children through a venture called Qubo.
 Spots reinforcing the importance of books and reading play throughout the Qubo programming block, which airs on NBC and Telemundo in English and Spanish.